-I scrambled out of bed, Sunday 29th January 2017.
-Brewed some coffee, whacked on some toast and settled in to watch Fedal, mark 34.
-Surely for the last time in a Slam final.
-I tried to hold back the waves of nervous energy, screwing up my face at each crucial point, firing off mini fist bumps to myself after he had hit a winner.
-Having seen him stay on 17 Slams for so long, I had all but given up hope of the magical 18th.
-It’s impossible to convey the greatness of Federer in words.
-It really is.
-David Foster Wallace has come the closest to articulating it:
+I scrambled out of bed on Sunday 29th January 2017, brewed some coffee, burnt some Brennan’s batch and settled in to watch Fedal, mark 34, and surely their last meeting in a Grand Slam final.
+Waves of nervous energy rolled over me as I scrunched up my face at each crucial point and fired off mini fist-bumps to myself each time Fed hit a winner or even just won the point.
+Having seen him stay static on seventeen Slams for so long, I had all but given up hope of number eighteen.
+It is impossible to convey the majesty of Federer in words.
+David Foster Wallace came the closest:

-I’m not a fashionable or stylish man and am no sort of a judge of whether anyone else is for that matter.
-Even for someone so immune to the concept, Federer’s elegance is startling.
-That simple white tee shirt he wore in the final with the black Picasso brushstrokes etched in symmetrical lines, the orange Nike Logo in the top corner matching his sneakers and orange Logo on his shorts.
-If I was Mark Parker, I would double, triple, quadruple the amount I give him.
+I am not a fashionable or stylish man and am certainly no sort of a judge of whether anyone else is for that matter but, even for someone so immune to dressing well, Fed18’s elegance is startling.
+The white t-shirt that he wore that night was splendour personified with its black Picasso brushstrokes etched in symmetrical lines, the orange Nike Logo in the top corner matching his sneakers and shorts.

 - Smoothness and elegance of movement.

 - Bring honour or credit (to someone or something) by one’s attendance or participation.

 That emotive, inscrutable facial expression as he wiped his forehead said it all.

 The prevailing narrative is that Fed18 overcomes his opponents with class alone and this is largely true, yet he has an iron will under that velvet exterior.
 Think of his face in the pre-match warm-up.
 It screamed, I am going to do this.
 I can do this.
 I am going to fucking do this.
 I read Alastair Campbell’s book “Winners” at the turn of the year and he described how successful people have an ability to visualise how they will win and I think this played a part that night.